Skip to main content

 > make build

-For the most up to date information on compiling check the README, Makefile and Makefile-libs, and the release workflow.
+For the most up-to-date information on compiling go-spacemesh, check the README, Makefile, and Makefile-libs, along with the release workflow.

 Running a local Full Node